 I used a large diffuser with a speedlight behind it.
 The farther the speedlight is from the diffuser, the softer the light.

-If you want a traditional symmetrical glassware shot with a reflection below, you can place your glass on a sheet of plastic and photograph a real reflection.
+Do you want a traditional symmetrical glassware shot with a reflection below?
+You can place your glass on a sheet of plastic and photograph a real reflection.
 But that adds one more surface to worry about.

 You need to be careful about particles of dust on that surface.
 And you need to watch for unwanted reflections that surface can bring to a picture.